azmainadel/azmainadel.github.io/_posts/2022-05-15-db-replication-distributed-systems.md

 3. **P**artition tolerance:
 The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

-**But, the catch is, you can only pick *two* of those properties at a given point in time as it is impossible to ensure all three in a system.**

-In a distributed database system, we have network partitions (P in CAP) b default.
+In a distributed database system, we have network partitions (P in CAP) by default.
 So we get to pick only one of
 * **A**vailability
 * **C**onsistency